Pixlox/Tweify/README.md

 > Reify?
 Two-eify?
 Tweify.
 (I'm sorry.)

 ## What have you got?
-- [x] Smooth and clean UI, powered by native SwiftUI. 🚀
+- [x] Smooth and clean UI, powered by native SwiftUI.
-- [x] Simple tracking of goals, with unlimited transaction view. 💸
+- [x] Simple tracking of goals, with unlimited transaction view.
-- [x] Graphs and statistics for your goal. 📈
+- [x] Graphs and statistics for your goal.
-- [x] Goal reaching prediction. 🤖
+- [x] Goal reaching prediction.
-- [x] Free, and open source! 🤗
+- [x] Free, and open source!

 ## Screenshots

 > None yet.

 ## Distribution
 Have a Mac?
-Great. ~Download the binary from releases to start using Tweify.~

-I take it back, compile it yourself, xd.
+Great. compile it yourself, xd.